kitsudaiki/OpenHanami/docs/Inner_Workings/3_kyouko.md

 Segments have a fixed connection between each other and each segment is only processed by one cpu-thread at the same time, but different segments can be processed by different CPU-threads at the same time, as long as they don't depend on each other.
 Each segment has in input- and output-buffer, to share data with the connected segments.
 The size of these buffers is fixed.
 Older versions had flexible buffers, which were too slow.

 Even a segment consists of multiple different data-types (arrays of different types, configurations, etc.), each segment is in memory only one single binary-object, which can simply be written from the memory to the disc, without serialization.
-When reading a snapshot of a segment into the memory again, only the pointers within the structure have to be re-initialized.
+When reading a checkpoint of a segment into the memory again, only the pointers within the structure have to be re-initialized.

 !!! warning